awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 You can use custom shell scripts during the pre\-deployment and post\-deployment configuration phases\.
 You provide the scripts stored on Amazon S3 or locally\.
 During provisioning, Launch Wizard installs the AWSTOE application\.
 When there are custom scripts to run, Launch Wizard creates an AWSTOE document that downloads the scripts from the location specified and then runs the scripts\.
 The success of the custom scripts is a customer responsibility\.
 Check the CloudWatch log streams for detailed execution logs or failure information after the scripts are deployed\.

 The number of configuration scripts you can use depends on the deployment model\.
 For SAP HANA deployments, you can use one script, which runs on all of the HANA instances \(both primary and worker nodes\)\.
-For Netweaver stack on SAP HANA database, the following script limits apply:
+For NetWeaver stack on SAP HANA database, the following script limits apply:
-+ *Netweaver stack on SAP HANA single\-instance deployment *— Because all tiers are installed on the same database instance, you can use only one script\.
++ *NetWeaver stack on SAP HANA single\-instance deployment *— Because all tiers are installed on the same database instance, you can use only one script\.
-+ *Netweaver stack on SAP HANA distributed\-instance deployment* — You can use one script per each instance tier selected, including for ABAP System Central Services \(ASCS\) Server and Primary Application Server \(PAS\), Database \(DB\) Server, and Additional App Servers \(AAS\)\.
++ *NetWeaver stack on SAP HANA distributed\-instance deployment* — You can use one script per each instance tier selected, including for ABAP System Central Services \(ASCS\) Server and Primary Application Server \(PAS\), Database \(DB\) Server, and Additional App Servers \(AAS\)\.
-+ *Netweaver stack on SAP HANA high availability deployment* — You can use one script per each instance tier selected, including for Primary Application Server \(PAS\), ABAP System Central Services \(ASCS\) Server, Database \(DB\) Server, Additional App Servers \(AAS\), and Enqueue Replication Server \(ERS\)\.
++ *NetWeaver stack on SAP HANA high availability deployment* — You can use one script per each instance tier selected, including for Primary Application Server \(PAS\), ABAP System Central Services \(ASCS\) Server, Database \(DB\) Server, Additional App Servers \(AAS\), and Enqueue Replication Server \(ERS\)\.

 **Pre\-deployment configuration scripts**
 Pre\-deployment configuration scripts run after the instances are launched and the baseline Launch Wizard configuration tasks, such as deploying Amazon CloudWatch, Amazon EC2 Systems Manager agents, and the AWS CLI, are complete\.
 If you want to run multiple pre\-deployment configuration scripts, Launch Wizard runs them in parallel on each EC2 instance in the order in which they are specified\.
 Pre\-deployment configuration scripts can be used to perform tasks such as OS hardening or deploying security and logging software\.
 The maximum runtime for all pre\-deployment configuration scripts on a single EC2 instance is 45 minutes\.